guardtime/gttlvutil/test/TEST-README.md

 Tests can be run with `gttlvutil` package installed on the machine, or within the project directory.
 On Unix platform executables are located in `src` directory.
 If the executables are present in the project directory then the tests are run with the corresponding binaries, otherwise the installed binaries are used.

 Unit tests are using default description files.
-In case the project has been built without explicit setup of `--with-data-dir` option:
-- via `rebuild.sh` script, then the files are loaded from `src` directory.
-- via `rebuild-rpm.sh` script, then the files are loaded from default system directory (e.g. `/usr/share/gttlvutil`).
+To run tests with description files from `src` directory, configuration option `--with-data-dir=-` must be used.
+See `./configure -h` for more information.

 ## DEPENDENCIES